cddmp/enum4linux-ng/README.md

 # enum4linux-ng
 enum4linux-ng.py is a rewrite of Mark Lowe's (former Portcullis Labs/Cisco now CiscoCXSecurityLabs) enum4linux.pl, a tool for enumerating information from Windows and Samba systems, aimed for penetration tester and other security professionals.
 The tool is mainly a wrapper around the Samba tools `nmblookup`, `net`, `rpcclient` and `smbclient`.

-I mainly made this tool for educational purposes for myself.
-I tried to implement everything I was missing from the original tool.
+The tool was made for educational purposes for myself and to overcome issues with enum4linux.pl.
+The tool has the same functionality as the original tool.
+Other than the original tool it parses the output of the Samba tools already and allows to export all findings as YAML or JSON file.
+The idea behind this is to make it easier to use the outcome of the tool with other tools.
+It is planned to add new features in the future.

 ## Features
 - support for YAML and JSON output